Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Experiment

 \item \textbf{Other reasoning}.
 Following \citet{yasunaga2024large}, we evaluate five reasoning tasks in BIG-Bench Hard (BBH) \citep{suzgun2022challenging}: temporal sequences (temporal reasoning), logical deduction five objects and reasoning about colored objects (logical reasoning), formal fallacies (deductive reasoning) and word sorting (symbolic reasoning).
 For each task, we use all test samples for evaluation and run experiments three times with different random seeds. \end{itemize}

-We mainly use GPT-3.5 (gpt-3.5-turbo) as the LLM and obtain all outputs from it with the temperature set to 0.
+We mainly use GPT-3.5 (gpt-3.5-turbo) as the LLM (see \Cref{sec:results_gpt_4o_mini} for more results with GPT-4o-mini) and obtain all outputs from it with the temperature set to 0.
 We ask the LLM to self-generate 5 examples for GSM8K, 3 examples for MATH and BBH following \citet{yasunaga2024large}.